 In a symbolic and moving "blessing of the hands" ceremony on Feb.
 17, the University of Holy Cross (UHC) commissioned 63 sophomore nursing students to embark on their clinical education.

-"As nursing students enter their sophomore year and begin their actual clinical education, we at UHC recognize this important milestone with this special blessing," explains Patricia Prechter, RN, MSN, EdD, Provost and Chair of the Department of Nursing and Allied Health.
+As nursing students enter their sophomore year and begin their actual clinical education, we at UHC recognize this important milestone with this special blessing," explains Patricia Prechter, RN, MSN, EdD, Dean of the College of Nursing and Health Sciences.
 "Understanding that nursing has a spiritual dimension is the basis for all we do academically at UHC."